crossbrowsertesting/connection-manager/README.md

 4. Optional: create a link to a folder in your path: `$ ln -s cbt-enterprise-connection-manager.js ~/bin/cbt-ecm`

 ### Install with pre-compiled binary:
 *Coming soon!
-If this is something you would like to see, let us know.*
+If this is something you would like to see ASAP, [let us know](mailto:support@crossbrowsertesting.com).*

 ### Then run it!
  Run the program: